kineticedge/kafka-streams-dashboards/README.md

   * To reduce build times, the Docker image is only built if it doesn't exist or if `-Pforce-docker=true` is part of the build process.

+### Monitoring

+* The monitoring related containers are in the `monitoring` docker-compose, and leverages the prometheus agent for obtaining metrics.

+## Development Notes

-## OpenSource libraries
+### OpenSource libraries

-These applications are build with
+These applications are build with the following open-source libraries.

 * kafka-streams
 * kafka-clients
 * jackson